 - The Ranch at Death Valley is a centrally located family-friendly place in Furnace Creek.
 Check reviews and book with Booking.com.

-- The Stovepipe Wells Village Hotel is a perfectly servicable motel.
+- The Stovepipe Wells Village Hotel is a perfectly serviceable motel.
 They don’t have a lot of amenities, but there is a restaurant and small store onsite.
 Check reviews on Trip Advisor.

-Can you rent a cabin in Death Valley?
+Can you rent a cabin or Airbnb in Death Valley?

 Death Valley Guided Tours